-Eckert Seamans is a national, full-service law firm with a strong reputation and history of success that spans more than 60 years.
+Eckert Seamans is a national, full-service law firm with a strong reputation and history of success that spans 65 years.
 With more than 300 lawyers across a network of 15 offices, including Princeton and Newark, New Jersey; Philadelphia, Pennsylvania; White Plains, New York; and Wilmington, Delaware, among others, we provide clients with proactive, solution- oriented business and litigation counsel.
 Our clients trust us to guide them through their most challenging legal issues, most significant business transactions, and critical disputes, often cross practices and jurisdictions.

 REAL ESTATE AND LAND USE